JeffHing/extend-this/README.md

 }
 ```

-Here is the filter used by the `extend.withDelegate()` method to exclude all
+Here is the filter used by the `.withDelegate()` method to exclude all
 properties beginning with the underscore character.

 ```javascript